 positioned by a delivery catheter.
 The endovascular graft is intended to exclude (seal off) the aneurysm by placing the endovascular graft inside the diseased aorta to make a new path for the blood to flow.

-GHS has had very successful results from this procedure.
-If you or a family member have been diagnosed with an AAA, you should choose GHS for your endovascular treatement.
+Prisma Health has had very successful results from this procedure.
+If you or a family member have been diagnosed with an AAA, you should choose Prisma Health for your endovascular treatment.
 We have a long standing tradition of providing superior health care and advanced technology in every aspect of vascular care.

 Commonly known as balloon angioplasty, this procedure dilates a narrow artery using an inflatable balloon-tipped catheter.